 To deliver the most effective cancer prevention, detection, diagnosis and treatment, these world-renowned experts identify and understand lymphomas at the genetic level, unlocking the unique genetic and molecular code of each patient’s disease and pinpointing what makes it grow or cause symptoms – then discovering what stops it.
 This work extends into developing therapies focused on impacting patient’s lives to allow either cure or survival living with the disease, absent any symptoms.

-The OSUCCC – James has a strong experimental therapeutics and clinical research focus on B- and T-cell lymphomas, including rare lymphomas such as adult T-Cell lymphoma.
-A particularly exciting and promising area of research investigates vaccine and immunotherapies for Epstein-Barr-virus-related post-transplant lymphoma.
+The OSUCCC – James clinical lymphoma research program has a strong experimental therapeutics and clinical research focus on B- and T-cell lymphomas, including rare lymphomas such as adult T-cell lymphoma.
+A particularly exciting and promising area of research investigates vaccine and immunotherapies for Epstein-Barr virus-related, post-transplant lymphoma.

 - Hodgkin’s lymphoma

 - Burkitt’s lymphoma

 - AIDS-related lymphoma

 - New treatment methods for immune-deficient patients (HIV/AIDS and post-transplantation) who develop cancer

 - Non-Hodgkin lymphomas

 - Mycosis fungoides and sezary syndrome

 Recognized by the Leukemia and Lymphoma Society, SCOR and NIH/NCI P01 as a center of excellence in mantle cell lymphoma, the clinical lymphoma research program also benefits from National Cancer Institute (NCI) funding to the OSUCCC – James, which supports the cost of conducting phase I and phase II clinical trials, and facilitates the movement of promising phase II studies into phase III national trials.